 Today is World Suicide Prevention Day.
 This hits home for me.
 Tears swell up as I write this.
 I am not always the happy or positive person people think or see me to be.
 I try to be, but it doesn't always pan out.
 I hide a lot of pain underneath my bright smile.
 The scars in this picture above are from when the last time I had a breakdown in 2014.
 Instead of getting help, like I should have, I resorted to burning myself, and then decided after, to talk to a friend.
 Not the healthiest route, but I was able to catch myself in time and talk it out.
 I am not proud of it nor am I encouraging it, but these scars are a stark reminder for me of how far I've come and how much further I've to go.
 Sadly, I've a few attempted suicide several times in my life, the first time being around 10 or 11.
 I could write a novel with all of the trauma, experiences, and attempts I've faced and overcome, but I'll start with just one...

 My lowest point, and the last time I attempted to commit suicide two times within a short time period, was around 8 or 9 years ago (exact year is foggy, I was between 21 and 22), shortly after I was raped at 20, while at University.
 I found myself in a difficult position, like many other woman with similar stories unfortunately, and did not report it.
 Add to that my previous history with depression, anxiety, and trauma and an unhealthy relationship, I did not know how to cope.
 I did not talk to anyone about it.
 I pretended everything was okay when it wasn't.
 Suddenly, I was losing the feeling of joy to everything I once loved and found it difficult to get out of bed or do simple tasks.
 I stopped going to classes and doing any school work.
 The feeling of hopelessness sunk in, and I contemplated ending my life, and called a friend to tell her I was.
 She called for help, and I was quickly hospitalized and released the next day, not really dealing with what I'd just done or what I put others through with doing that.
 I dropped out of school and tried to cope and move on by working 2 jobs, and not really process or acknowledge what I was feeling.
 That didn't work, and I sabotaged both jobs and lost them.
 I felt dead inside and believed like I somehow deserved the rape and more.
 I didn't care about myself anymore.
-I lost friendships because they didn't understand what I was going through (but it didn't help that I did not communicate what was going on).
+I lost friendships because I continued to negatively put myself down & became too dependent on friends & family to fix things (instead of a therapist), without taking any steps to better myself, and they couldn't keep seeing me like that (I don't blame them).
 I couldn't eat, sleep, or function; I was deteriorating.
 I felt I had no purpose in life, and that maybe, just maybe, I was better off dead.
 Again.
 I took a bunch of pills and was ready to say goodbye to the world.

 As I felt my heartbeat and breathing slow down more and more, I suddenly panicked.
 Wait a second, maybe I don't want this.
 Maybe this is a cry for help.
 So I called my friend up and told her what I did.
 I was really scared.
 I'm eternally grateful for her because if I never did, she would've not called for help and I might not be here today.
 They pumped my stomach and sent me to the hospital for the night for evaluation.
 I was then sent to a facility to get help, which was the major wake up call I needed.